 Qualification

-In the qualification stage the verification shall demonstrate that the design, including margins, meets the applicable requirements.
+In the qualification stage the supplier shall demonstrate that the design, including margins, meets the applicable requirements.

 Qualification shall be carried-out on hardware and software which is representative of the end item configuration in terms of design, materials, tooling and methods.